terasakisatoshi/VideoCaptureWrap.jl/README.md

 $ cd VideoCaptureWrap.jl
 $ make
 # Start building ... and running our application .
-# (See demo.jl, videocapture.cpp and src/VideoCaptureWrap.jl to see more details)
+# (See callcxx.jl, videocapture.cpp and src/VideoCaptureWrap.jl to see more details)
 ```

 # References